GRP25/db/README.md

     * Views Afsendelse with SalesOrder and address
   * Fakturering af slagsordre ved afsendelse
     * Update invoice date when printing Order address
+    * View to see all information for the invoide
   * Betalingsregistrering af slagsordre
     * Update function